Get over 50% off our best selling courses with code THANKFUL24!

 • Children with an increased risk of vitamin D deficiency, such as those taking certain medications and with chronic diseases such as cystic fibrosis, may need higher doses of vitamin D. Consult your pediatrician.”

-What does this mean?
-Essentially every child should receive a vitamin D supplement throughout infancy and childhood, unless they are getting at least 32 oz of formula as a baby or if they’re breastfeeding and mom is taking 6400 IU vitamin D herself.
+Essentially, every child should receive a vitamin D supplement throughout infancy and childhood, unless they are getting at least 32 oz of formula as a baby or if they’re breastfeeding and mom is taking 6400 IU vitamin D herself.
 Again, kids 12+ months need 600 IU per day, an amount that is very difficult to obtain through food.
 They would need to drink 48 ounces of fortified milk – far too much!

 Vitamin D3 is the form of vitamin D most often found in over-the-counter supplements.
 It’s derived from animal sources, whereas vitamin D2 is derived from plant sources.
 While vitamin D3 might be more absorbable than vitamin D2, most physicians agree that what matters most is taking vitamin D in supplemental form when needed instead of worrying about the form or type of vitamin D.